-Here are links to live video recordings plus the web version of the paper handout.
+This is the web version of the paper handout for class.
 In each class, I answer previous questions, briefly overview the structure of the chapter, read key verses, then read and comment on at least one section from the chapter.
 My goals for the class are to overview the confession, entice you to learn more on your own, and give you opportunites to get your questions answered.

 For an excellent written commentary, read Confessing the Faith: A Reader’s Guide to the Westminster Confession of Faith and the corresponding study guide by Chad and Emily Van Dixhoorn.

 Chapter 1: Holy Scripture